Veno Taufer: Biography

 After the prohibition of the journal Perspektive in 1964, Taufer withdrew from public life, dedicating most of his time to translating.
 In 1966, he moved to London, where he worked at the Yugoslav section of the BBC.
 He returned to Slovenia in 1970, and was employed once again by the Slovenian television service, where he worked as an editor in the cultural programme section.

 In the early 1980s, he was one of the founders of the new alternative journal Nova revija.
 Throughout the 1980s, he was active in the process of gradual pluralization of public life in Slovenia.
 In 1987, he joined the Committee for the Defence of Human Rights.
-He also participated in the so-called May Declaration of 1989, in which a group of Slovenian intellectuals and public activists openly demanded full democratization of the politics of the nation, the introduction of a market economy, and the secession of Slovenia from Yugoslavia.
+He also participated in the so-called May Declaration of 1989, in which a group of Slovenian intellectuals and public activists openly demanded full democratization of the politics of the nation, the introduction of a market economy, and the separation of Slovenia from Yugoslavia.
 He was one of the co-founders of the Slovenian Democratic Union, one of the first anti-Communist political parties established in 1989.

 Between 1990 and 1995, he worked as an advisor at the Ministry of Culture of Slovenia.
 In 1996, he received the Prešeren Award for life achievements.

 In the 1990s, Taufer was supportive of various humanitarian activities during the Yugoslav Wars.
 During the war in Bosnia, he personally visited the besieged city of Sarajevo, together with Drago Jančar, Niko Grafenauer and Boris A. Novak, to take supplies collected by the Slovene Writers' Association to the civilian population.

 In 2002 Taufer received the Jan Smrek Prize, the highest literature prize given to foreign writers in Slovakia.

 In 2011 he became president of the Slovene Writers' Association.

-He is the father of film director Lara Simona Taufer.
+Taufer was the father of film director Lara Simona Taufer.

+Veno Taufer died on 20 May 2023, at the age of 90.